Opera Singer

 Do you think you will always do this?
 And do you work any other jobs besides this?

-Asked by Bff almost 4 years ago
+Asked by Bff over 4 years ago

 Yes, although right now, it's so hard to wait to sing on stage again.
 Luckily, I do have some side hustles.
 I do voice over and online training tutorial production.
 I've also worked on the music industry side which has been helpful to me in learning how to handle myself in business.
 But singing is something that will always be central to me.